 🔄

 This guide is here to save you from unnecessary trial-and-error.
+The Lockd team have served up chastity cages to over 25,000+ men worldwide over 8-years.
 Whether you’re brand new to chastity or looking to upgrade your device, understanding ring sizing is the key to comfort, safety, and a satisfying experience.

 Why Ring Size Matters